sbcgua/mockup_compiler/README.md

 - run mockup compiler, specifiying this directory and target MIME object name (tr. `SMW0`)
 - optionally keep the program in watch mode - then any change to the source excels will be immediately recompiled and re-uploaded to SAP

 N.B.
-Watching is supported to Excels but not for static includes at the moment.
-Maybe later ...
+Watching is supported both for Excels and include directories.
+New files are detected, but new directpries are not.

+### Meta data

+The mockup compiler adds meta data to the zip archive.
+It is stored in `.meta` subfolder.
+For the moment it keeps the source file timestamps.
+This speeds up  repeated compilations.
+However if there is more than 1 person working on the test data (so multiple sets of source files) this obviously might not work well.
+For this (or to reset meta data for any other reason) use `re-build` flag at the selection screen.

 ## Processing logic and Excel layout requirements